 Cyanobacteria, formerly known as blue-green algae, can be found in freshwater lakes throughout the world.
-These harmful blooms produce many toxins including microcystins (liver toxins) and $\beta$ -N-methylamino-L-alanine (BMAA-nerve toxins).
+Their blooms may produce many toxins including microcystins (liver toxins) and $\beta$ -N-methylamino-L-alanine (BMAA-nerve toxins).
 Basic info on cyanobacteria can be read in one of our web pages with the URL, http://lakes.chebucto.org/cyano.html

-The following are excerpts from scientific and Government sources, inserted in no particular order:-
+The following are excerpts from leading scientific and Government sources, inserted in no particular order:-